aud1tya4dnan/Nyaa-Enhancer-Transmission/README.md

 2. Use the checkboxes to select desired torrents
 3. Click "Copy Selected" to copy selected magnet links
 4. Click "Copy All" to copy all magnet links
+5. Click "Download Selected" to download selected torrent files
+6. Click "Download All" to download all torrent files
-5. Use "Clear Selection" to uncheck all boxes
+7. Use "Clear Selection" to uncheck all boxes

-6. Watch for toast notifications confirming actions
+![Extension Popup Preview][popup-preview]

+The extension includes several customizable settings in the popup menu:
+- Use display name as filename: Uses anime titles instead of torrent IDs
+- Combine downloads as ZIP: Packages multiple torrents into a single ZIP file
+- Show changelogs: Toggle visibility of update notifications

 The extension works on the following domains:
 - nyaa.si
 - nyaa.eu
 - nya.iss.one